spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 wine Chaoslauncher/Chaoslauncher.exe
 ```

-That is what we are actually executing, lets put it inside a little script first.
+That is what we are actually executing, let's build a little `launcher.py` script first.

 ```
 :::python